 Have you ever hated someone in your heart (1 John 3:15)?
 Or lusted after someone who wasn’t your spouse (Matt.
 5:28)?
 Have you ever lied or stolen something?
 The answers are obvious if we’re honest.
 We’re all sinners (including myself).

-We are not sinners because we sin.
-We sin because we are sinners.
-Since our Fall, we cannot help but sin.
+Since the Fall, we cannot help but sin.
 So, we are unable to save ourselves from our predicament.
+Bad news indeed.

 Man, this is heavy.
 I thought the Gospel was about Good News?